huakehe/Adversarial-Attack/README.md

 # Adversarial-Attack

-Several adversarial attack methods that attack mnist dataset using pytorch.
+Several adversarial attack methods that attack mnist dataset using pytorch, including targeted/nontarget fgsm, deepfool.
 The net is the standard mnist training net